A WordPress Page vs a Post: What’s the Difference?

 Here’s why:

-• Pages don’t get organized by date, category, or tag — so they’re harder to browse in bulk
+• Pages don’t get organized by date, categories, or tags — so they’re harder to browse in bulk

-• Posts help your readers (and Google) find your latest content
+• Posts help your readers (and Google) find your latest content, making them crucial for SEO

-• Posts can be scheduled, categorized, and shared — they’re your content workhorses
+• Posts can be scheduled, categorized, and shared — plus, they generally include native support for comments, which pages typically do not — they’re your content workhorses

 1. Log into your WordPress dashboard